 Holding a hook like a knife:

-In this method, you are holding the hook like you would hold a kitchen knife where the top of the hook is in between your thumb and bent forefinger, and the body of the hook is encased in the palm of your hand wrapped with the rest of your fingers.
-This is the way I hold the hook as I find it more comfortable and my hook is not escaping anywhere (I must be a control freak or something).
+In this method that called “knife hold” or a “knife grip”, you are holding the hook like you would hold a kitchen knife where the top of the hook is in between your thumb and bent pointer finger, and the body of the hook is encased in the palm of your hand wrapped with your ring finger and your little finger.
+Your thumb is resting on the thumb rest of the hook.